content-strategy-forum/csf-glossary/README.md

 # The UX Content Glossary

-The glossary is an open, collaborative, and _rolling_ project for UX content strategists and other concerned individuals.
-"Rolling" meaning there is no end point to refining the definitions.
-The goal is to create a core set of common, practical terms that benefit collaborators across UX professions and cultural borders.
+The glossary is an open, collaborative, and _rolling_ project for people working with content in UX fields.
+The goal is to create a core set of common, practical terms that benefit collaborators across borders and UX professions.
+"Rolling" meaning there is no end point to refining the definitions (but changes must be made following collaboration protocols).

-See the **[wiki documentation](https://github.com/content-strategy-forum/csf-glossary/wiki)** for complete details about 1) getting started, 2) the collaboration process, and 3) using GitHub (if you're new).
+See the **[wiki documentation](https://github.com/content-strategy-forum/csf-glossary/wiki)** for complete details about 1) the overall project, 2) how to contribute, and 3) using GitHub (if you're new).

 The production location will be `https://glossary.csf.community`.
 But we're not worried about that right now.
 We've got some synthesizing and writing to do!